gardnerdev/distributed-computing-parallelism/README.md

 * apply() method blocks the primary process until all the processes are complete.
 It accepts multiple arguments, maintains the order of the result, and isn’t concurrent

+* apply_async() - A callback function in apply_async() can be used to return the value immediately after its execution is complete.
+This method maintains the order of the result and supports concurrency.
+You can use wait() to block the asynchronous calls